awsdocs/amazon-rekognition-developer-guide/doc_source/describe-collection-procedure.md

 # Describing a collection<a name="describe-collection-procedure"></a>

-You can use the [ DescribeCollection ](API_DescribeCollection.md) operation to get the following information about a collection:
+You can use the [DescribeCollection](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_DescribeCollection.html) operation to get the following information about a collection:
 + The number of faces that are indexed into the collection\.
-+ The version of the model that's used by the collection for face detection\.
++ The version of the model being used with the collection\.
 For more information, see [Model versioning](face-detection-model.md)\.
 + The Amazon Resource Name \(ARN\) of the collection\.
 + The creation date and time of the collection\.